 Now, at this point in the game, you’ve gained a lot of experience.
-And if you’ve hired an editor, you’ll probably also know what the strengths and weaknesses of your writing are.
+And as you’ve received feedback, you’ll probably also know what the strengths and weaknesses of your writing are.
 But you’ve learned and perfected.
 And now you’ve submitted your work for publication.

 Getting published = dealing with rejections